You can click each place to learn more details!

 Douglas Beach House on Miramar Beach, Half Moon Bay

 A nonprofit organization that has been presenting Sunday afternoon headliner jazz, classical and world music since 1964 at the Douglas Beach House.
 People come with picnics and their favorite beverages and set themselves up on the decks overlooking the ocean.
 Seeing such incredible talent up close is a wonderful experience.
 It’s like a jazz concert in someone’s beach house.
 The room has seen the likes of many jazz greats.
 According to the musicians who have played there throughout the years, the Douglas Beach House is “the best small venue in the United States.”
-What could be more perfect than cool jazz and a stunning view?
+What could be any more perfect than cool jazz and a stunning view?

 Half Moon Bay Distillery